List of One Life to Live characters introduced between 1968–1979: Greg Huddleston

 Gregory "Greg" Huddleston is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by Paul Joynt from 1977 until his final appearance in April 1979.

 Greg is Tina Clayton's first boyfriend.
 His parents are Talbot and Adelle Huddleston.

 Talbot Huddleston

 Talbot Huddleston is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by actor Byron Sanders onscreen from May 1977 until April 1979.

 A wealthy businessman, Talbot engages in affair with married call girl Karen Wolek.
-In April 1978 Talbot accidentally ran over and killed Brian Kendall after learned his birth father was not Tony Lord, not Paul Kendall.
+On January 16, 1978, Talbot accidentally ran over and killed Brian Kendall after learned his birth father was Tony Lord, not Paul Kendall.
 He is arrested on manslaughter charges and last appears in 1979.

 Talbot was the father of Greg Huddleston (played by Paul Joynt), the first boyfriend of Tina Clayton.
 Talbot's wife was the alcoholic Adelle Huddleston (played by Lori March).